pommicket/bootstrap/05/README.md

 $
 ```

-Yes, after compiling TCC with itself one more time, we get the same executable as the GCC-TCC one.
+Yes, after compiling tcc with itself one more time, we get the same executable as the gcc-tcc one.
 I'm not sure why `tcc1` differs from `tcc2`, but there you go.
 Turns out there isn't some malicious
-self-replicating code hiding in GCC after all.\*
+self-replicating code hiding in gcc after all.\*

 ## the C compiler